truenas/middleware/docs/userguide/freenas_intro.rst

 In addition to the new features, the following options have changed in the GUI:

+* :menuselection:`Account --> Groups --> Add Group --> Allow Repeated GIDs` has been removed.

+* :menuselection:`Account --> Users --> Add User --> Microsoft Account` has been removed.

+* The functionality provided by :menuselection:`Network --> Global Configuration --> Domain` has been merged into :menuselection:`Network --> Global Configuration --> Hostname`.

 * The functionality provided by :menuselection:`Network --> Global Configuration --> Host name database` has moved to :menuselection:`Network --> Hosts`.

+* :menuselection:`Network --> Network Summary` has been removed.

+* :menuselection:`Network --> Interfaces --> Add Interface` has been removed as :menuselection:`Network --> Interfaces` now displays all detected interfaces.
+The "Edit" screen for an interface has been simplified to make it easier to add multiple IPv4 and/or IPv6 addresses to an interface.

+* :menuselection:`Network --> Static Routes --> Add Static Route` now supports both IPv4 and IPv6 routes.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: